 Market Share Forecast By Region

-Germany has over whelmingly dominated the worldwide solar markets the last few years.
-However, Germany has made the decision to "gradually" reduce their feed-in-tariffs (FITs) over the next few years until the market price equals "grid parity".
+Germany has over whelmingly dominated the worldwide solar markets the previous few years.
+However, Germany has made the decision to "gradually" reduce their feed-in-tariffs (FITs) until the market price equals "grid parity".
 See the chart to the left.
 This is causing a "redistribution", but not a reduction in the total annual newly installed PV solar market.
 Italy also is reducing their FIT, but the rest of the EMEA (Europe, Middle East & Africa) is taking up the slack.

-China, Japan, India and the US are seeing dramatic growth.
+China, Japan, and the US are seeing dramatic growth.
 China produces more than half the world's supply of solar modules, so it intends to install a lot of solar locally.
 Japan has been hard hit by their nuclear disaster.
 Japan, like Germany, intends to phase out nuclear and replace it with renewable sources.
 As India becomes more modernized, it appears to be easier to install a lot of local solar rather than build fossil fuel plants with a lot of transmission lines.
 Solar prices in India are already close to grid parity.
-Overall, 2012 was a poor year due to the re-distribution mentioned above.
-Most analysts expect 2013 will be a modest recovery year.
-After 2013, the long term growth estimates are expected to pick up and range from 15% to 25%.
+Beyond 2014, the long term growth estimates are expected to normalize and average about 20% per year.
 Top

 Market Share By Technology

 As can be easily seen from the chart to the left, crystalline silicon dominates the solar market by a large margin.
-Thin film's share for all thin film technologies was only 11% in 2011 down from 18% in 2009 according to GTM Research.
+Thin film's share for all thin film technologies was only 10% in 2015 down from 18% in 2009 according to Solarbuzz.
 Crystalline Silicon's share has been rapidly increasing the last few years as Chinese manufacturers have come on strong.
 Thin film's market share is forecast to decline further to 7% by 2017 according to Solarbuzz.

 The leader by far in thin film technology is First Solar whose cadmium telluride module manufacturing costs are somewhat less than those of most crystalline cell manufacturers.
 Crystalline wafers are about 200 microns (a micron = one millionth of a meter) thick.
 In contrast, thin-film panels are made by vacuum depositing several layers of semi-conductor materials only a few microns thick.
 Silicon in its pure form (99.9999% pure for solar applications) is very expensive and makes up about 20% to 25% of the cost of crystalline panels vs. the semiconductor cost of about 2% in thin film panels.

 There are two types of crystalline silicon - mono-crystalline and multi-chrystalline.
 The efficiency of thin film and multi-chrystalline silicon are roughly about the same.
-However, thin film panels are not as efficient as crystalline panels and therefore more thin film panels are required to generate the same amount of electricity.
-A thin film installation can take up to 35 percent more space (and land) to achieve the same total power output as a mono-crystalline installation.
+However, thin film panels are currently not as efficient as mono-crystalline panels and therefore more thin film panels are required to generate the same amount of electricity.
+A thin film installation can take up to 25 percent more space (and land) to achieve the same total power output as a mono-crystalline installation.
 But, mono-crystalline panels are significantly more expensive than thin film.
-This makes thin film strongest in the utility scale market because the cost of panels outweighs the cost of land in this market.
-Sharp and a few other manufacturers are trying to make "thin film silicon" a success in the utility market.
+This makes thin film strongest in the utility scale market because the cost of panels outweighs the cost of land and labor in this market.
+First Solar, Sharp and a few other manufacturers are having success with "thin film" in the utility market.

-Chinese suppliers using crystalline silicon have significantly reduced their costs and prices thus gaining market share.
+Chinese suppliers using multi-crystalline silicon have significantly reduced their costs and prices thus gaining market share.
 They operate on very thin margins and depend on large volumes to get their unit costs down.
-Of the ten top module producers in 2011, six were Chinese using crystalline silicon.
-The dramatic drop in silicon module prices in 2011 and 2012 has almost closed the cost gap between silicon and cadmium telluride.
-However, many silicon suppliers were in financial trouble and struggling to stay in business at the end of 2012.
+Of the ten top PV producers in 2015, seven were Chinese using crystalline silicon.
+The dramatic drop in silicon module prices from 2011 to 2015 has almost closed the cost gap between multi-chrystalline silicon and cadmium telluride.
 Top

 US PV Market Growth